-Eclampsia, a serious complication of pre-eclampsia, commonly known as pregnancy poisoning, is a seizure-based condition caused by high blood pressure during pregnancy.
-Seizures can lead to fainting, convulsions in the limbs, temporary loss of consciousness, severe body tremors and harmful brain activity.
-Eclampsia, a serious condition that threatens the life of the mother and baby, often requires urgent termination of pregnancy when it occurs during pregnancy.
+Eclampsia, a serious complication of preeclampsia, also known as pregnancy poisoning, is a condition based on seizures caused by high blood pressure during pregnancy.
+These seizures can lead to fainting, muscle spasms in the arms and legs, temporary loss of consciousness, severe body convulsions, and harmful brain activity.
+A serious condition that threatens the lives of both mother and baby, eclampsia, when it occurs during pregnancy, often requires immediate termination of the pregnancy.

-The majority of eclampsia seizures usually occur before birth and in the first 48 hours after birth.
-During pregnancy, the disease can be diagnosed in the 20th week of gestation. is observed after one week.
-In very rare cases, the 20th day of pregnancy There have also been cases of eclampsia crises before the first week of pregnancy or long after delivery (2-3 weeks).
+The vast majority of eclampsia attacks occur before birth and within the first 48 hours after delivery.
+During pregnancy, the disease typically appears after the 20th week of gestation.
+Although very rare, eclampsia attacks have also occurred before the 20th week of pregnancy or long after delivery (2-3 weeks later).

-Because eclampsia is a complication of pre-eclampsia, the symptoms can be similar.
-Swelling of the face and hands, headache, excessive weight gain, nausea and vomiting, vision problems are common symptoms.
-However, the most common symptoms that indicate that the expectant mother is experiencing eclampsia are as follows:
+Since eclampsia is a complication of preeclampsia, the symptoms can be similar.
+Swelling in the face and hands, headache, excessive weight gain, nausea and vomiting, and vision problems are common symptoms.
+However, the most common signs indicating that the expectant mother is experiencing eclampsia are as follows:

 - Loss of consciousness